transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 ```
 {: codeblock}

-Service instance - most important is the peer to locate the chaincode and connect.
+- Service instance - the most important is the peer to locate and connects to the chaincode.
 This is done from a Service and by using a ClusterIP type service.
-The port here is the same as previous and is changed if needed.

 ```yaml
     - name: Create a Service object from an inline definition